 - Evoked pain: Pain brought on by normally non-painful stimuli such as cold, gentle brushing against the skin, pressure, etc. This is called allodynia.
 Evoked pain also may mean the increase of pain by normally painful stimuli such as pinpricks and heat.
 This type of pain is called hyperalgesia.

-- Emotional problems due to disturbed sleep and pain
+- Trouble sleeping, and emotional problems due to disturbed sleep and pain.

 - Pain that may be lessened in response to a normally painful stimulus (hypoalgesia).